twfahey1/firebase-ops/README.md

 * `path` - **Required** Path to the field you want to modify.
 If you are using firestore, this is the collection path.
 * `doc` - **Required for Firestore** Document you want to modify.
 Uses set, so it will write/overwrite the whole file.
 * `value` - **Optional** Value you would like to set.
 Defaults to `Date.now()` timestamp.
 If you are using Firestore this MUST be a JSON Object.
+* `operation` - "read"

 ## Usage

-Writes to a realtime database, and sets the lastRelease to a `Date.now()` timestamp.
+For "write" operation: Writes to a realtime database, and sets the lastRelease to a `Date.now()` timestamp.

 ```yaml
 notify: